AshleyDavage/MangaAlertBot/README.md

 > Ensure you have Node 16.15 or higher installed
 2. Run `npm install` to install dependencies
 3. Create a `.env` file in the root directory and add your bot token, as well as the URL for the websites you wish to use as a source.
-4. Edit a few of the commands to ensure it gets the data correctly from the source.
+4. Change the functions that are specific to URLs `You will need to have an understanding of API Requests and TypeScript`.
 5. Run `npm start` to start the bot.

+If you do not want to setup the bot in a local environment and change the necessary code blocks, you will be able to invite it to Discord servers in the future.